Bachhav Shobha Dinesh

-Bachhav Shobha Dinesh is an Indian politician.
-She is Member of Parliament from Dhule Lok Sabha Constituency.
-She became as a member of Maharashtra State legislative Assembly from Nashik in 2004.
+Dr. Shobha Dinesh Bachhav is an Indian politician.
+She is a Member of Parliament from Dhule Lok Sabha Constituency.
+She became a member of Maharashtra State legislative Assembly from Nashik in 2004.
 She is a member of Indian National Congress.

 Political career

-Bachhav was the mayor of Nashik Municipal Corporation and an MLA from Nashik.
-She was also a Mos for Health in Maharashtra State Government.
+Bachhav was the mayor of Nashik Municipal Corporation and a Member of the Legislative Assembly from Nashik.
+She was also a MoS for Health in Maharashtra State Government.

-Bachhav has been elected as a Member of Parliament from Dhule Lok Sabha Constituency.
-She defeated Subhash Bhamre of the Bharatiya Janta Party by a margin of over 3000 votes.
+Bachhav was elected as a Member of Parliament from Dhule Lok Sabha Constituency in the 2024 Indian general election, defeating Subhash Bhamre of the Bharatiya Janta Party by a margin of over 3000 votes.